-- any goods and services purchased prior to the Deed Commencement Date - any goods or services incurred before Participants were participating in Workforce Australia Services - any costs and overheads, such as travel time, travel costs and administration costs associated with: - the provision of employment services - o cost of Service delivery on an outreach basis, or - the administration of the Employment Fund - any services considered core services under the Deed, including but not limited to: Contacts with Participants, verification of an Employment Outcome claim, marketing Participants to Employers (also known as reverse marketing), job search assistance, career advice, nonaccredited foundation and employability skills training, mentoring and intervention assistance as part of Post-Placement Support - legal fees or security costs incurred by the Provider - any interest charged on credit cards, including account and credit card fees - gifts, cash and incentives to Participants or Employers, including payout of loans, credit cards or 'buy now pay later' facilities - assets that remain the property of the Provider - assets for a Participant or Employer that are not used primarily to assist the Participant in accordance with the Employment Fund Principles - goods or services if the Provider is entitled to payment from the Department, other Australian Government sources or state, territory or local government bodies for those items or when those items have otherwise been funded, including but not limited to: - any costs associated with Work for the Dole or funded through Work for the Dole Activities, unless specified in Attachment 6A.
+- any goods and services purchased prior to the Deed Commencement Date - any goods or services incurred before Participants were participating in Workforce Australia Services - any costs and overheads, such as travel time, travel costs and administration costs associated with: - the provision of employment services - o cost of Service delivery on an outreach basis, or - the administration of the Employment Fund - any services considered core services under the Deed, including but not limited to: Contacts with Participants, verification of an Employment Outcome claim, marketing Participants to Employers (also known as reverse marketing), job search assistance, career advice, non-accredited foundation and employability skills training, mentoring and similar interventions associated as part of Post-Placement Support - legal fees or security costs incurred by the Provider - any interest charged on credit cards, including account and credit card fees

-- EST Course fee-for-service payments - any costs covered through the Local Jobs Program, Workforce Specialist Projects, Launch into Work or other Government programs - \circ subsidised training amounts, such as through JobTrainer - goods or services that are directly funded through other Government services or grants - any costs paid by the Self-Employment Assistance Provider - any costs that are directly funded through the Indigenous Skills and Employment Program - any assessment tool costs, including the cost of accessing or using any skills, vocational or non-vocational assessment tools - an Employer's workers compensation or insurance policy payments - any costs that can be claimed or are subject to a claim under the Department's personal accident insurance and combined public and/or product liability insurance policies for Participants undertaking Activities or the Provider's insurance policies - any costs associated with Department approved Non-Government Programs delivered by the Provider's Own Organisation or a Related Entity or where the non-government program has not been approved by the Department - non-accredited training, unless specified in Attachment 6A - Provider supplied transport, such as costs associated with hiring, purchasing, running and/or maintaining vehicles owned by the Provider's Own Organisation to transport multiple Participants to a training activity or Employment location - penalties, fines or court fees (examples of penalties include costs associated with participation in any Alcohol Interlock Program or Traffic Offender Intervention Program) - ongoing business costs for self-employed Participants, including those who have participated in Self-Employment Assistance - relocation assistance to assist Participants to relocate overseas or with rental bonds, assets (e.g. whitegoods) or ongoing costs (e.g. utilities and school fees) or where the Participant is a member of a couple as defined in 1.1.M.120 of the Guide to Social Security Law, and the other member has received relocation assistance for the same relocation.
+- gifts, cash and incentives to Participants or Employers, including payout of loans, credit cards or 'buy now pay later' facilities - gift cards and vouchers, unless specified in Attachment 6A - goods or services which attract an incentive for a Provider or its staff - assets, including any accumulation and servicing of assets, that remain the property of the Provider - assets for a Participant or Employer that are not used primarily to assist the Participant in accordance with the Employment Fund Principles - goods or services if the Provider is entitled to payment from the Department, other Australian Government sources or state, territory or local government bodies for those items or when those items have otherwise been funded, including but not limited to: - any costs associated with Work for the Dole or funded through Work for the Dole Activities, unless specified in Attachment 6A. - EST Block 1 fee-for-service payments - any costs covered through the Local Jobs Program, Workforce Specialist Projects, Launch into Work or other Government programs - o subsidised training amounts, such as through Fee-Free TAFE - goods or services that are directly funded through other Government services or grants - o any costs paid by the Self-Employment Assistance Provider - any costs that are directly funded through the Indigenous Skills and Employment Program - any assessment tool costs, including the cost of accessing or using any skills, vocational or non-vocational assessment tools - an Employer's workers compensation or insurance policy payments - any costs that can be claimed or are subject to a claim under the Department's personal accident insurance and combined public and/or product liability insurance policies for Participants undertaking Activities or the Provider's insurance policies - any costs associated with Department approved Non-Government Programs delivered by the Provider's Own Organisation or a Related Entity or where the non-government program has not been approved by the Department - non-accredited training, unless specified in Attachment 6A - Provider supplied transport, such as costs associated with hiring, purchasing, running and/or maintaining vehicles owned by the Provider's Own Organisation to transport multiple Participants to a training activity or Employment location - penalties, fines or court fees (examples of penalties include costs associated with participation in any Alcohol Interlock Program or Traffic Offender Intervention Program) - ongoing business costs for self-employed Participants, including those who have participated in Self-Employment Assistance - rental bonds or relocation assistance to assist Participants to relocate overseas or with assets (e.g. whitegoods) or ongoing costs (e.g. utilities and school fees) or where the Participant is a member of a couple as defined in 1.1.M.120 of the Guide to Social Security Law, and the other member has received relocation assistance for the same relocation.